moise-mulungu/mixed-react-projects/src/features/real-time-chat/dm-official-ux-review.md

 Impact 2 - avoid confusion as user may think he/she needs to login. always show the current status if something is happening EX loading... "logging in..."
 Effort 1 - this can be done by just adding some lines of code in the function that handles the login process.

-## user profile edit page: "Photo URL" - it is a file, no? not a URL?
-Edit field title to be more accurate.
-Impact 2 "don't make the user think"
-Effort 2: uploading file with firebase is more complex than expected, but i think effort 2 is appropriate.

 ## user profile edit page: if user has previously uploaded a file, show it here (if you haven't already)
 Impact 3 - always show the information the user needs (i.e., user can see he/she has already uploaded a photo and which photo)
 Effort  2